metakgp/chillzone/README.md

 > **Note:** In case you are unable to scrape the new semester's timetable, then, these steps will help you find the problem:
 > 1. Turn on `DEBUG` inside the `.env` file by setting it to `"1"`
 > 2. Reduce the size of the departments array to 2 so that you are not buried with output in the terminal.

-### For First Year Timetable

-> **Note**: First year timetable needs to be updated at the start of a new session only.

-Download first year timetable from ERP and place it in the `first-year-scraper/` directory.

 ### Final steps